 The one potential disadvantage with @Hua Lamphong’s dorms is that both are mixed, which means guests will typically need to share sleeping and bathroom space with members of the opposite sex.
 With that said, the bathrooms are partitioned into individual shower rooms with adequate space to wash up and change clothes in private.

 @Hualamphong also offers three private rooms with ensuite bathrooms and a similarly functional set-up.
-The smallest comes with nothing more than two single beds and a window, but it’s a simple, comfortable choice for 690 baht.
-A standard double for 950 baht and a deluxe corner double at 1,050 are both very spacious, the only difference being a tad more room in the deluxe.
-Each comes with soft double beds, desks, fridges, safes big enough to fit a laptop and wide windows with views of Hualamphong station.
-While they don’t exactly burst with character, all of the private rooms offer excellent value.
+The smallest comes with nothing more than two single beds and a window.
+A standard double and pricier deluxe corner room are both spacious, the only difference being a tad more room in the deluxe.
+Each comes with soft double bed, desk, fridge, safe that's big enough to fit a laptop and wide windows with views of the train station.

 A bright second-floor common space has couches and bean bag chairs to go with a large LCD TV and a foosball table.
-More couches, tables, a cafe serving coffee, Thai and Western food and four free communal computers are found in the airy ground floor lobby.
+More couches, tables, a cafe serving coffee, Thai and Western food and four communal computers are found in the airy ground floor lobby.
 We found the English-speaking staff to be patient and helpful.
-WiFi is free and works well throughout the fully air-con building.
+WiFi is free and seemed to work well throughout the fully air-conditioned building.

-While @Hua Lamphong is an obvious winner for travellers who have a late-night arrival or early morning train to catch, the hostel also makes a strategic base for exploring the city Chinatown is a 10-minute walk away and both Ratchawong and Marine Department Express Boat piers, where boats can be caught for Khao San Road and several of Bangkok’s key attractions, are 15 to 20 minutes away on foot.
+While @Hua Lamphong is an obvious winner for travellers who have a late-night arrival or early morning train to catch, it also makes a fine home base for exploring the city.
+The fun part of Yaowarat Road is a 10-minute walk away and both Ratchawong and Marine Department Express Boat piers are 15 to 20 minutes away on foot.
 Silom Road, Lumpini Park and an interchange with the BTS skytrain are two stops up the subway line.